 The FDA has two criteria for approving a new medicine.
 It has to be effective and it must be safe.
 Sadly, though, the definitions of effective and safe are hard to pin down.

 How does the FDA determine that a drug works?
 It requires the manufacturer to demonstrate that the medication is better than an inactive placebo.
 It doesn’t have to be a lot better; it only has to demonstrate statistical significance.
+An antidepressant may be only 5 to 10% better than a sugar pill at relieving depression and the FDA is likely to give it a green light.

 As for safety, all you have to do is turn on your television to realize that many FDA-approved drugs can cause serious or even life-threatening side effects.
-The FDA considers a drug safe even if it causes heart attacks, strokes, liver failure, kidney disease, cancer or death in some patients.
+The FDA considers a drug “safe” even if it causes heart attacks, strokes, liver failure, kidney disease, cancer or death in some patients.
 We don’t know about you, but that doesn’t seem very safe to us.

 What About Atorvastatin (Lipitor)?